'We Got Our Butts Kicked': Spurs Begin Season With Loss vs. Hornets

 "It wasn't our best," McDermott said.
 "We just got to be better.
 It's a small margin for error in this league.
 You can go on some runs but they can be taken away really quickly.
 We just got to watch the film.
 We got 81 (games) more."

 Some of the Spurs' key young players at least had standout performances.
 Johnson finished with 20 points, 11 rebounds, and four assists.
-Meanwhile, Tyus Jones (14) and Josh Primo (10) also reached double-figures.
+Meanwhile, Tre Jones (14) and Josh Primo (10) also reached double-figures.
 San Antonio also received helpful contributions from veterans Jakob Poeltl with 14 points and nine boards with Doug McDermott also scoring 12 points.

 The Spurs return to action in a matchup against the Indiana Pacers.